The Infernal City: Plot

 Due to Annaïg's growing prestige, a rival kitchen raids her kitchen in an attempt to capture her.
 Everyone but Annaïg and her assistant Slyr are killed.
-During the attack, Annaïg lost the locket that connected her to Coo, but accidentally acquired her kitchen master's invisible, blade, which wrapped itself around her forearm.
-She will later discover that it only opens when she truly desires to kill someone.
+During the attack, Annaïg loses the locket that connects her to Coo, but accidentally acquires her kitchen master's invisible blade, which wraps itself around her forearm.
+She later discovers that it only opens when she truly desires to kill someone.
 Meanwhile, Glim finds a section of Umbriel with exposed sky and begins plotting an escape.
 He also enlists the aid of a woman he meets to allow him to pass information between himself and Annaïg.

 Sul and Attrebus, accompanied by a group of Khajiit, travel to Water's Edge for supplies, and while there Attrebus tries to garner support from an old friend, Captain Florius Larsus.
 Florius agrees to join Attrebus, but while waiting for him in a tavern Attrebus is attacked yet again.
 He finds that one of the men that attacked him worked for Florius, but when Attrebus returns to Florius he finds him with a knife wound in the base of his skull.

 Sul, Attrebus, and the Khajiit press on.
-Unable to catch up to Umbriel by traveling on foot, they travel through the planes of oblivion using a shortcut that Sul had discovered previously.
-They are mostly successful, but are intercepted in Hircine's realm.
+Unable to catch up to Umbriel by traveling on foot, they travel through the Planes of Oblivion using a shortcut that Sul had discovered previously.
+They are mostly successful, but are intercepted in the realm of the Daedric prince Hircine.
 The Khajiit sacrifice themselves so Sul and Attrebus can escape.

 Meanwhile, Annaïg and Glim plot their escape.
 The two finally regroup and drink potions of flight.
 However, when floating away from Umbriel, the two begin to fade, losing their corporeality.
 They are forced to return to Umbriel, realizing they are stuck on Umbriel like the rest of its inhabitants.

 Colin has traced the source of the betrayal to an agent in the Imperial Palace, and follows her to a meeting with a crime lord.
 The agent says she is disappointed the job was not completed, and transforms into a monstrous beast, killing the crime lord and all his bodyguards.
 Colin is unable to discover who the agent is working for, but is able to escape with his life.

-Sul and Attrebus are abducted by the lord of Umbriel, Vuhon, who is also revealed to be the one who orchestrated Attrebus's earlier betrayal.
-Trapped in his personal chambers, Vuhon offers Attrebus a choice to save his people by giving Vuhon what he wants, but in so doing reveals that they are actually in a plane of Oblivion.
+Sul and Attrebus are abducted by the Lord of Umbriel, Vuhon, who is also revealed to be the one who had orchestrated Attrebus's earlier betrayal.
+Trapped in his personal chambers, Vuhon offers Attrebus a choice to save his people by giving Vuhon what he wants, but in so doing reveals that they are actually in a Plane of Oblivion.
 Before any bargain is struck, Sul uses his connection to Oblivion to summon a Daedra, which allows Sul and Attrebus to escape.

 The book ends on a cliffhanger, with Glim and Annaïg back on Umbriel, defeated.
 They spend a few hours together before saying their goodbyes, and Annaïg promises Glim that, while all they can do is continue to move forward, eventually they will be free.